Careers Education, Information, Advice and Guidance (CEIAG)

 In January, the Academy signed up to the National Collaborative Outreach Programme (NCOP) - a programme which aims to increase the number of young people from disadvantaged backgrounds in Higher Education by 2020 - http://www.hefce.ac.uk/sas/ncop/

-In February, working with Enterprise Advisors (Southend Council) and Career Ready, the Academy will be hosting a 'Careers and Enterprise Day' for Year 10 pupils.
+In February, working with Enterprise Advisors (Southend Council) and Career Ready, the Academy hosted a 'Careers and Enterprise Day' for Year 10 pupils.